tox-rs/tox-human/src/messenger_packets.md

 `1`       | `0x41`
 `0..1372` | UTF8 byte string

-It checks if the action message is null, if null then do nothing else sends the action message to the friend.
+It checks if the action message is empty, if it is then do nothing else sends the action message to the friend.
+It is C string.

 ## MESSAGE